osg-htc/user-school-2023/docs/materials/osg/part1-ex1-login-scp.md

 status: testing
 ---

-# OSG Exercise 1.2: Log In to the OS Pool Access Point
+# OSG Exercise 1.1: Log In to the OSPool Access Point

-The main goal of this exercise is to log in to an Open Science Pool Access Point so that you can start submitting jobs into the OS Pool instead of the local cluster at UW–Madison.
+The main goal of this exercise is to log in to an Open Science Pool Access Point so that you can start submitting jobs into the OSPool instead of the &ldquo;local&rdquo; cluster at UW–Madison.
-But before doing that, you will first prepare a file on `ap1` to copy to the OS Pool Access Point.
+But before doing that, you will first prepare a file on Monday&lsquo;s Access Point to copy to the OSPool Access Point.
-Then you will learn how to efficiently copy files between the PATH Facility and OS Pool Access Points.
+Then you will learn how to efficiently copy files between the Access Points.

-If you have trouble getting `ssh` access to the OS Pool Access Point, ask the instructors right away!
+If you have trouble getting `ssh` access to the OSPool Access Point, ask the instructors right away!
 Gaining access is critical for all remaining exercises.

-## Part 1: On the PATh Facility Access Point
+## Part 1: On the PATh Access Point

-The first few sections below are to be completed on `ap1.facility.path-cc.io`, the PATh Facility Access Point.
+The first few sections below are to be completed on `ap1.facility.path-cc.io`, the PATh Access Point.
 This is still the same Access Point you have been using since yesterday.

 ## Preparing files for transfer